Chic, staffed villa for 2-7 on one of Galle’s best sandy beaches, with sea-view bedrooms and a gorgeous pool”

 - Shopping / markets

 - Traditional cultures

 Children of all ages are welcome.
 Little ones can safely play in the enclosed garden, there’s a sandy beach just beyond the garden gate and a turtle hatchery nearby.
 The staff are extremely flexible in accommodating kids’ food requests and mealtimes.

-The 2 bedrooms are spacious, easily allowing for cots and extra beds; note both beds are doubles, and there's a maximum occupancy of 5.
+The 3 bedrooms are spacious, easily allowing for cots and extra camp beds; note the beds are doubles, and there's a maximum occupancy of 7.